 Living overseas–it’s a great opportunity to expose your children to other cultures, languages, to interesting geography, history and more.

-The opportunity to homeschool is an additional perk!
+And the opportunity to homeschool is an additional perk!